Computer Science and Library Science got Hitched in the 1960s

-With search engines prevailing some semblance of F in FAIR in the late 90s, there were some rekindling of library science and computer science’s ‘love affair’.
-The keywords HTML tag effort helped a bit for content.
-However this led to delays until semantic schemas would attempt to connect and link data at a feature level.
-Many consortiums acted as bridges and counselors to create metadata standards, exchange standards, ontologies, vocabularies, yet after months of getting nowhere. computer scientists go on the lam again bored to work on different ways to solve discovery.
+With search engines prevailing some semblance of F in FAIR in the late 90s, there was some rekindling of library science and computer science’s ‘love affair’.
+The keywords HTML tag effort helped a bit with content.
+However, this led to delays until semantic schemas would attempt to connect and link data at a feature level.
+Many consortiums acted as bridges and counselors to create metadata standards, exchange standards, ontologies, and vocabularies, yet after months of getting nowhere. computer scientists go on the lam again bored to work on different ways to solve discoveries.
 If you thought it was dark before, it didn’t get much better.

-The world saw advancement of data moving to decision, advisor, and wisdom.
-They subsequently sped through various compute models: data processing models to information systems models to knowledge platforms models and now in early R&D phases of intelligence advisor models.
+The world saw the advancement of data moving to decision, advisor, and wisdom.
+They subsequently sped through various computing models: data processing models information systems models to knowledge platforms models and are now in the early R&D phases of intelligence advisor models.
 The stacks of massive hardware and amazing data and compute platforms using high 4 V’s capabilities are moving Computer scientists further away from working closer with library scientists.

 So What Happened?